b-N-I-R-A-V/Instacart-Basket-Analysis-/README.md

 ## Tools and Libraries

-For this analysis, I utilize Python as my primary programming language and Tableau for data visualization.
+For this analysis, I utilize Python as my primary programming language and for data visualization.
 Leveraging the power of Python, I employ various libraries including:
 - NumPy for numerical computations
 - Pandas for data manipulation and analysis
 - Seaborn and Matplotlib for data visualization